-AucklandStretching from Long Bay in the north 23 kilometers all the way down to Devonport, this trail takes seven hours and some precise timing with tides to complete in one go, but to make it easier you can start at Milford and head south.
-The walk from here is a mix underfoot of sand, rocks, boardwalk, and concrete walls to teeter along the top of, with Rangitoto a constant presence out to the left and an ever-changing beach-scape of old cottages, soaring glass towers, pohutukawa, and steep cliffs to the right.
+To make it easier, you can start at Milford and head south.
+The walk from here is a mixture of sand, rocks, boardwalk, and concrete walls with Rangitoto Island a constant presence out to the left and an ever-changing beach-scape of old cottages, soaring glass towers, pohutukawa, and steep cliffs to the right.

-At first, the going is tame, along the soft sand and then a broad concrete path, past houses built enviably close to the water.
-This part of the coast was once a holiday destination for Aucklanders: every summer weekend through the 1920s, the ferry from Devonport and the steam tram from Bayswater would disgorge crowds of city day-trippers at Takapuna for decorous paddling and the making of sand-castles.
-Some fortunate families, however, built small baches by the beach to enjoy the hot weather far from the rush and bustle of Auckland central.
+At first, the going is easy along the soft sand and then it's onto a broad concrete path, past houses built close to the water.
+This part of the coast was once a holiday destination for Aucklanders: every summer weekend through the 1920s, the ferry from Devonport and the steam tram from Bayswater would dispatch crowds of city day-trippers at Takapuna.

 At the end of the concrete path, you will pick your way over the volcanic outflow from the eruption of Lake Pupuke 100,000 years ago.
 The rough black basalt that flowed into the sea was a convenient source of material that many householders used for their walls along this stretch.
 It was the same stone, locally quarried, that Capt.
 John Algie used to build his mock-Scottish castle, Merkesworth, in 1926.

-Not far from here, around a corner past the camping ground, is the long, biscuit-brown curve of Takapuna beach, wherein 1933 aviator Charles Kingsford-Smith thrilled the district's youth with joy-rides in his airplane the Southern Cross.
-Today it's suburban and civilized, scattered with people, pushchairs, and dogs; and it’s the perfect place to stop off for a rest and something to eat from a selection of restaurants along the beach.
+Not far from here, around a corner past the camping ground, is the long, biscuit-brown curve of Takapuna beach, wherein 1933 aviator Charles Kingsford-Smith thrilled the district's youth with joy-rides in his airplane, the Southern Cross.
+Today, it's suburban and civilized, scattered with people, pushchairs, and dogs.
+It's also the ideal place to stop off for a rest and something to eat from a selection of restaurants along the beach.